 As you can see, the qualities required are very similar.
 The biggest difference is that dental schools also look for manual dexterity.
 The role of a dentist is very hands-on, so it’s important to have steady hands.

-Since each medical school has their unique style of interviews, you do not want to discover any nasty surprises on the day.
+Since each medical and dental school has their unique style of interviews, you do not want to discover any nasty surprises on the day.

 ‘I had one awful interview during my first application, then four really enjoyable interviews on my re-application which were followed by four offers.
 If the interview goes badly, don’t give up; sometimes it just doesn’t go as planned for whatever reason.
 It may seem tricky because they are trying to challenge you, or it may be because that medical school isn’t really suited to you and your personality or learning style.
 Generally, the interviewers want to get the very best out of you and aren’t there to trip you up or make you feel uncomfortable.’